 robes and accessories.

-patent work.
-In the 1980s I worked with Exeter Museums to set up their new lace displays in Rougemont house (since closed) and the travelling exhibition ‘Lifting the Veil: a closer look at antique lace’ which was drawn from my own collection and
+but later in patent work.
+In the 1980s I worked with Exeter Museums to set up their new lace displays in Rougemont house (since closed) and the travelling exhibition ‘Lifting the Veil: a closer look at antique lace’ which was drawn from my own

 More recently I have given up patent work to work full time with textiles.
 Having become particularly interested in whitework I have spent several years researching the subject to produce my most recent works, “Baby wore white:

 robes for special occasions, 1800-1910” (2005); "Embroidered with white: the 18th century fashion for Dresden lace and other whiteworked accessories" (2008) and its sequels "White-embroidered costume accessories: the 1790s to 1840s"(2013)